department-of-veterans-affairs/vets-website/content/pages/health-care/about-va-health-care/dental-care.md

 **You may qualify for:** 1-time dental care

-**You can get this care only if all of the following are true for you:**
+**You can get this care only if all of the below are true for you:**

 - You were discharged or released under conditions other than dishonorable, **and**
 - You apply for dental care within 180 days of discharge or release, **and**